rubymonsters/ruby-for-beginners/10_built_in_classes.md

 Note that in Ruby you can store any kind of object in an array, and that arrays always keep their order (unless do something to change it).

+Note that in Ruby arrays always keep their order (unless you do something to change the order), and you can store any kind of objects in arrays.
+For example, you can also store arrays in an array: that's a 2-dimensional array, like a table that has many rows, and each row has many cells ("things").

 Arrays can be used in a lot of different, and useful ways, but the most basic one is to retrieve a certain element by the way of referring to it by position: